It’s a simple fact. Power outages happen. Any outage always presents challenges, but a winter power outage presents a whole new set of challenges.

 - Coolers in the garage filled with plastic bags of snow and ice

 - Outside in a snowdrift but beware the animals.
 Use a 5-gallon bucket with a locking lid

 - Cell phones and the charging challenge.
 It’s hard to charge a cell phone without electricity, but you could use a car charger in the car, a solar charger about the size of a notebook, a generator or a cell charger power pack.

 If you determine the situation is unbearable for you and your family, you’ll need to bail out.
-This assumes you have somewhere to go that’s at least comfortable like a neighbor, friend or family member who has better resources, or a local shelter housing people and families who are ill-equipped to handle the outage.
+This assumes you have somewhere to go that’s at least comfortable like a neighbor, friend or family member who has better resources, or a local shelter housing people and families who are ill-equipped to handle the winter power outage.
 But before you bail, there are some steps you should take:

 - Drain the water pipes

 - Turn all of your circuit breakers to the off position.
 This will prevent a power surge when the power come back on.
 In fact, some people take this step the minute a power outage occurs at any time of year except for a room with a few lamps to signal that the power is back on.

 - Pour anti-freeze into your toilets and drains for every sink, bathtub and shower

 - Make sure all doors and windows are locked, and drapes and curtains drawn